Americans with Disabilities Act Policy and Grievance Procedure

 - The complainant can request a reconsideration of the case if he/she is dissatisfied with the resolution.
 The request for reconsideration should be made to the Vice President of Student Services within 30 days of the issuing of the written determination.

 - A written response to that request for reconsideration will be issued and a copy forwarded to the complainant no later than 30 days after the request's filing.
 The President of the College holds the final authority for appeals.
+An appeal of that reconsideration must be filed with the President within 30 days of the issuing of the written determination.

 - A person's right to a prompt and equitable resolution of the complaint filed thereunder shall not be impaired by the person's pursuit of other remedies, such as the filing of an ADA complaint with the responsible federal department or agency.
 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies.

-- These rules shall be construed to protect the substantive rights of interested persons to meet appropriate due process standards and to assure that Jackson State Community College complies with the ADA in implementing the program.
+- These rules shall be construed to protect the substantive rights of interested persons to meet appropriate due process standards and to assure that Jackson State complies with the ADA in implementing the program.